This is how you easily create a sustainable mobility plan

 Point 4: Vitality

 Vitality is also an important part of creating a sustainable mobility plan.
 Just look at the table under point 1.
 With this, you encourage more vital and active travel among your employees by rewarding healthier choices.
 And honestly, as an employer, you want healthy and vital staff.
 For several reasons.
-Because a healthy employee calls in sick less often enjoys their work more and is usually a pleasant colleague.
+A healthy employee calls in sick less often enjoys their work more and is usually a pleasant colleague.

 This is how you encourage employees to make healthier choices:

-- Establish a kilometer reimbursement for walking.
+• Establish a kilometer reimbursement for walking.

-- Offer the employee a bicycle with an interest-free loan and use the kilometer reimbursement to pay off the loan.
+• Offer the employee a bicycle with an interest-free loan and use the kilometer reimbursement to pay off the loan.

-- Private Lease is also an option, there is a right to compensation and the employee rides a new bicycle with maintenance and insurance properly arranged.
+• Private Lease is also an option, there is a right to compensation and the employee rides a new bicycle with maintenance and insurance properly arranged.
 A BKR registration is often necessary.

 Tip: Are some employees unable to bike to work due to distance or job duties?
 As an employer, reward them for traveling by public transport or public bicycle instead of the (lease) car.
 In this way, you can avoid awkward looks at the workplace.